Skip to main content

 Let's take this as an example:

-• VASP B (the PII Receiving VASP) sets the Required PII as:
+• VASP B (the PII Receiving VASP) sets the Expected PII Preferences as:

 • Originator: Name, Wallet Address, National ID